hyperledger/besu-docs/docs/public-networks/how-to/develop/hardhat.md

 ---
 title: Use Hardhat
 sidebar_position: 1
-description: Using Hyperledger Besu with Hardhat
+description: Using Besu with Hardhat
 tags:
   - public networks
   - private networks